Dilwale (2015 film): Critical response

 NDTV felt that the film's plot "went in circles" and that while Kajol was great, the film overall failed to appeal.
 The Economic Times gave the film 2.5/5 stars and felt that it "lacked soul and freshness" and stated that it would only appeal to fans of Khan and Kajol.
 Rajeev Masand of IBN Live gave the film 2 out of 5 and said, "The real problem with Dilwale is the sheer artificiality of the enterprise.
 From the rainbow-hued sets and the touched-up landscapes in the Gerua song, to many moments of comedic and emotional payoff, so much of it just feels fake."
 Namrata Joshi of The Hindu commented, "With Dilwale, Rohit Shetty goes hopelessly wrong despite much that he had at his disposal, including a power-packed cast and producer".
 Joshi also felt that the attempt to repackage Khan and Kajol had backfired.
 Rohit Vats of Hindustan Times gave the film a 1.5/5 rating and called the plot "highly predictable".
 Anupama Chopra of Hindustan Times gave the film 2 out of 5 stars and said, "Even in the context of Shetty's oeuvre, Dilwale is a low.
 It made me nostalgic for Chennai Express...Rohit and leading man Shah Rukh Khan have clearly positioned Dilwale as a masala entertainer.
 Which means that we must not expect logic, coherence, characters or depth."
 Raja Sen of Rediff gave the film 1 out of 5 stars and said, "Budget and access.
 These have long been Shetty's favoured Lego blocks, and they have never been more visible than in Dilwale, where the greatest on screen pair in modern Hindi cinema are reduced to insignificance."

 Accolades

 Soundtrack

-The songs featured in the film as are composed by Pritam, and lyrics are written by Amitabh Bhattacharya.
+The songs featured in the film as are composed by Pritam, with lyrics written by Amitabh Bhattacharya.

-Amar Mohile has composed the film score.
+Amar Mohile composed the film score.

+Vocals for Khan were provided by Arijit Singh.

 A track titled "Gerua" was released on 18 November 2015 as the first single prior to the soundtrack album's release.
 The second single to be released was "Manma Emotion Jaage" which was released on 26 November 2015.
 The album features seven tracks and was released on 4 December 2015 by Sony Music India.
 Sony Music India acquired the music rights of the film for a record ₹190 million.

 The song "Gerua" also had different versions.
 An Arabic version called "Telagena" was released on 11 December 2015 while a Malay version entitled "Warna Cinta" featuring vocals from Aliff Aziz and Kilafairy was released later on 18 December 2015.